-Is there any way you could cut back on these expenses?
-Maybe you could switch phone or internet providers.
-Or try to conserve more energy.
+Now, are there any unnecessary expenses you can cut back on?
+What about unnecessary subscriptions, dining out or reducing your entertainment expense?
+You might also try to conserve more energy.
 Now look at the rest of your expenses.
 Is there anything else you could cut back on?

 How do you even know what you should be spending on groceries and gas each month?
 What is the best program to use?
 Should you use a written budget or an online program, like RentPlusMoney?
 It can be a lot to comprehend.
 The best way to start is to monitor your expenses for a few months.
 Don’t make any adjustments, just keep track of where your money is going.
 Once you have an idea of where your money is going each month, you can start making changes to your expenses to better afford the things you want and need.
 You’ll have a better understanding of where your money is going, and you’ll make your money work for you… instead of the other way around.